Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 As you have probably guessed, this expression means that the numbers 1 and 2 are to be added together.
 The next section will give more details on how LISP-STAT expressions work.
-In this tutorial I will always show interactions with the program as I have done here: The `LS-USER>` prompt will appear before lines you should type.
+In this tutorial I will sometimes show interactions with the program as I have done here: The `LS-USER>` prompt will appear before lines you should type.
 LISP-STAT will supply this prompt when it is ready; you should not type it yourself.
 In later sections I will omit the new prompt